-No information is available on water use under basic landholder rights, other than the estimate in Part 4 in the NSW Border Rivers WSP.
+No information is available on water use under Basic Landholder Rights, other than the estimate in Part 4 of the Macquarie WSP.

-Licences are configured for all of the individual water user nodes in the model representing each irrigation property, and all groups of properties.
-Representation of licences in the model has been simplified to represent the main licence categories; high security, general security A and B and also supplementary access licences.
+Licences are configured for all of the individual water user nodes in the model representing each irrigation property and all groups of properties.
+Representation of licences in the model has been simplified to represent the main licence categories; high security, general security and supplementary water access.